 Prerequisite: BIOL 6A (or BIOL 6AH) and BIOL 6B, with a grade of C or better.
-Advisory: EWRT 1A or EWRT 1AH or ESL 5; MATH 114 or equivalent.

 Four hours lecture, six hours laboratory (120 hours total per quarter).

 Principles of ecology and evolution.
 Includes ecology of populations, communities, ecosystems and biomes as well as evolution of populations, and the origin of species and higher taxa.
 The laboratory portion of the course includes a research project designed, researched and presented by students.